uberparagon/mgn/strataalgebra/_build/html/_sources/index.rst.txt

 .. _tautrel.sage: http://math.mit.edu/~apixton/programs/tautrel.sage
 .. _S.
 Yang's note: https://arxiv.org/abs/0808.1974

+If you have any questions, comments, or find the code useful, please contact the author: ``werd2.718@gmail.com``.

 Installation and loading
 =========================================
 Installation should be (hopefully) easy. ``strataalgebra`` is distributed as part of the ``mgn`` package on PyPI. `Click here`_ for installation instructions.